vmware/differential-datalog/doc/tutorial/tutorial.md

 the `Category` type as a C-style enum with two possible values: `CategoryStarWars` and `CategoryOther`.

-Datalog relations are similar to database tables in that they store sets of records.  `Word1` and `Word2` are two *input* relations in our example.
-Input relations (aka *extensional* relations in the Datalog world) are populated by user-provided ground facts.
+Datalog relations are similar to database tables in that they store sets of records.
+Relation names in DDlog always start with an uppercase letter.  `Word1` and `Word2` are two *input* relations in our example.
+Input relations (aka *extensional* relations in the Datalog world) are populated by user-provided *ground* facts.
 The other kind of relations are *derived* (or *intensional*) relations that are computed based on rules.
-The two kinds do not
-overlap: a relation must be populated exclusively by either ground or derived facts.
+The two kinds do not overlap: a relation must be populated exclusively by either ground or derived facts.
 The `input` qualifier is used to declare an input relation; relations declared without this qualifier are derived relations.

-`Word1` and `Word2` relations have the same record type, including a `word` field of type `string` and a `cat` field of type `Category`.
+The records in `Word1` and `Word2` have the same type, including a `word` field of type `string` and a `cat` field of type `Category`.
 We would like to combine strings from `Word1` and `Word2` relations into phrases and store them in the `Phrases` relation.
 However, we only want to combine words that belong to the same category.
 This is captured by the DDlog rule in the end of the listing.
-The rule can be read as follows: *for every `w1`, `w2`, and `cat`, such that `(w1, cat)` is in `Word1` and `(w2, cat)` is in `Word2`, there is a record `w1 ++ " " ++ w2` in Phrases*, where, `++` is a string concatenation operator.
+The rule can be read as follows: *for every `w1`, `w2`, and `cat`, such that `(w1, cat)` is in `Word1` and `(w2, cat)` is in `Word2`, there is a record `w1 ++ " " ++ w2` in Phrases*.  `++` is a string concatenation operator.

-Clauses of the form `<Relation_name>(<arguments>)` are called *atoms*.
-An atom is true iff the relation contains the specified record.
-The atom to the left of `:-` is the *head* of the rule;
-atoms to the right of `:-` form the *body* of the rule.
-Commas in the body of the rule represent logical conjunctions, i.e., if all atoms in the body are true, then the head of the rule holds.
+The fact to the left of `:-` is called the *head* of the rule; facts to the right of `:-` form the *body* of the rule.
+Commas in the body of the rule should be read as "and", i.e., if all facts in the body are true, then the head of the rule holds.
 Finally, note the mandatory dot in the end of the rule.

-The above rule computes an inner join of `Word1` and `Word2` relations on the `cat` field.
+Using database terminology, the above rule computes an inner join of `Word1` and `Word2` relations on the `cat` field.

 ### Capitalization rules